Stonebass/dohtter-dns/README.md

 ## Configuration

-Make copies the sample config which starts the service on port 5053 and uses google as the upstream DoH server.
+Make copies the sample config which starts the service on port 5054 and uses cloudflare as the upstream DoH server.
 To change that, edit /etc/dohtter_dns/config and then restart the service.

 ## License